pydata/pydata-sphinx-theme/docs/user_guide/fonts.rst

 This is the only *vendored* font, and otherwise, the theme by default relies on available system fonts for normal body text and headers.

+For more details on the PyData Sphinx Theme typography and text styles, see the :doc:`../community/design-system` section.

 The default body and header fonts can be changed as follows:

 - Using :ref:`custom-css`, you can specify which fonts to use for the body, header,